How to Elope in Oregon 2025 Guide

 Audrey and Kate elope on top of a rock near Bridal Veil Falls.

-What Time of Year Should I Plan an Oregon Elopement?
+What is the Best Time of Year to Plan an Oregon Elopement?

 Oregon has the honor of being perfectly perched in the Pacific Northwest; residence to a temperate climate, yet still experiencing all four seasons!
 The time of year you are arranging your adventure elopement will vary greatly on what location in Oregon you select.
 For instance, the Columbia River Gorge is usually accessible year-round, with the greatest chance for privacy away from crowds taking place in the early spring, late summer, and winter.
 That's not to say it doesn't get cold in the winter out in the Gorge!
-When considering what time of year to plan your adventure elopement, you definitely want to take the temperatures into account.
+When considering the best time to visit and to plan your adventure elopement, you definitely want to take the temperatures into account.

 As another example, many spots near Mount Hood are only available once snow has melted: in the late spring, summer, and early fall.
 So if you are dreaming of a Mount Hood elopement, the right month is key.
 This gorgeous Mount Hood Elopement took place in July, at the highest point on the mountain accessible by trail.
 Impossible during winter, but never fear!
 Winter is still a lovely time to elope in Oregon, with many places such as the Oregon Coast and Portland area at your disposal!

 Making an elopement legal in Oregon has a few requirements.
-You will need an officiant, marriage license, and two witnesses over the age of 18 who are not the officiant or one of the partners.
+You will need an officiant, marriage license, and two witnesses to elope in Oregon.
+Your witnesses must be over the age of 18 and cannot be the officiant or one of the partners.
 Having the two of us as photographers, we also double as witnesses!

 Marriage licenses are issued by Oregon's counties, so the fees and rules are dependent upon what county you will be saying your vows.
 Both parties are required to be present, with most marriage license fees ranging from $50-$60.
 After your marriage license has been issued, Oregon has a three day "waiting period" before your ceremony can take place.
 Although, some counties offer waiving of that period for "good cause", which also may require a waiver fee.